developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 24/README.md

 Custom Global ErrorHandler in Functional Web.

-# What I Learned
+# What I Learned.

-# 87. Implement the GlobalErrorHandler in Functional Web.
+# Implement the GlobalErrorHandler in Functional Web.